-Remote PHP Debugging with SSH tunnel
+Remote PHP Debugging

-If you want to debug your scripts on a public server, or your server is located in a different network
+If you want to debug your scripts on a public server while sitting at home or in the office, or in other words your

 We recommend to run Project Settings Wizard first and check whether